zhikangfan-jyd/toploansadviser/content/reviews/lendingtree.md

 <div class="title-box"><img src="/data/images/r-3.webp"/><h2 class="title">APR</h2></div>

-Personal loans are unsecured.
+<a href="/personal-loan" target="_blank" rel="noopener noreferrer">Personal loans are unsecured</a>.
 This means you don’t have to put collateral down on them.
 This also makes them riskier loans for lenders because you won’t lose anything personal if you don’t pay your loan.

 Because of this risk personal loans often have higher APRS.
 Lenders need to make sure they’re protected in the event that you default on your loan.